eugsim1/logging-analytics-demo-v1.0/Readme.md

 10. Under the Administration hyprelink, choose your compartment ( in your case is analytics000 )  an outlook of the analytics resources will appear :
+     BE SURE TO CHOOSE THE **LoggingAnalytics for INTERNALS**  for your configuration there might be other compartments in the tenancy but only the LogginAnalytics for internals is configured for your Labs

 ![](images/oci_loggin9.jpg)